 Inspection of pre-construction activities that are ongoing at remote locations may be conducted either by personnel in the CQV or CCI staff.
 The conduct of these inspections will require coordination with DCIP, including a review of the activity identified for inspection and an assessment of whether the inspection should be a vendor inspection (IMC 2507, “Construction Inspection Program: Vendor Inspections”), or a regional pre-COL inspection (IMC 2502).
 Although inspections conducted by CCI will be evaluating the applicant’s oversight of their supplier’s activities, these inspections do not have to occur concurrently with an applicant’s presence.

 It is anticipated that NRC oversight of most pre-construction activities that occur at remote locations (i.e., vendors) and warrant inspection will be accomplished through vendor inspections.
-An example of such activities that may warrant inspection includes measurements and/or testing that can only be conducted at the vendor site due to the configuration of equipment or modules or the nature of the test, i.e., where access to the component for inspection or test is impractical after installation in the plant (e.g., ).
+An example of such activities that may warrant inspection includes measurements and/or testing that can only be conducted at the vendor site due to the configuration of equipment or modules or the nature of the test, i.e., where access to the component for inspection or test is impractical after installation in the plant (e.g., internal components of sealed safety-related components, such as sealed main coolant pumps).

-0.03 Inspections Subsequent to LWA/COL Issuance .
+07.03 Inspections Subsequent to LWA/COL Issuance .

-Upon issuance of an LWA and/or a COL for a new reactor, the staff begins inspections pursuant to IMC 2503, “Construction Inspection Program: Inspections of Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC)” and IMC 2504, “Construction Inspection Program ‑ Inspection of Construction and Operational Programs.”
+Upon issuance of an LWA and/or a COL for a new reactor, the staff begins inspections pursuant to IMC 2503, “Construction Inspection Program: Inspections of Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC) Related Work” and IMC 2504, “Construction Inspection Program ‑ Inspection of Construction and Operational Programs.”
 IMC 2503 and 2504 inspections continue until the 10 CFR Part 52.103(g) finding is made by the Commission.

 This phase of the CIP is primarily implemented by CCI, which dispatches construction resident inspectors (CRIs) to a new reactor site to oversee the day-to-day activities of the licensee and its contractors (the guidelines for assigning resident inspectors to operating reactors (N+1 policy) do not apply to reactors under construction).
 The CRIs will be supplemented with additional personnel from CCI, other regional offices, and Headquarters technical staff, as needed, to implement this phase of the CIP and provide reasonable assurance that the as-built facility conforms to the conditions of the COL. NRC resources are carefully managed to ensure that construction inspection activities do not in any way detract from the ongoing oversight of operating reactors.
 The CRI program guidelines are contained in Appendix B to this IMC.